 The first level of the museum showcases an 8-foot-tall Old Home Bakery sign and four vintage delivery trucks, as well as hundreds of advertisements, signs, and containers.View Photo Gallery

-A 1930's Langendorf Delivery Truck is a highlight on the 1st Floor of the Bundy Baking Museum.
+A vintage Gold Medal Bread Truck is a highlight on the first floor of the Bundy Baking Museum.

 The second level of the museum is home to three horse-drawn delivery vehicles, including a sleigh used in Michigan.
 This level also includes Continental Baking Company’s Wonder Bread Magician – a working display from the 1939 World’s Fair.View Photo Gallery

-The third level of the museum houses the official Baking Hall of Fame (moved from Manhattan, Kansas in 2020), as well as various baking industry literature, advertisements, and artifacts.View Photo Gallery
+The third level of the museum houses the official Baking Hall of Fame of the American Society of Baking (moved from Manhattan, Kansas in 2020), as well as various baking industry literature, advertisements, and artifacts.View Photo Gallery